 Can't find what you want in the Extra Downloads section?
 Why not make your own animation?
 Check out the following video tutorials to know how to make different kinds of animations for System Animator.
 You are also recommended to take a look at those animations I made as examples.

-System Animator can be run in HTA/XUL/WebKit mode as a standalone application, WITHOUT the sidebar/gadget platform.
-Running System Animator in these modes has many advantages, such as major performance improvement, child animation support, wallpaper mask (sample download), advanced video usage ("SEQ Video" animation support), desktop clock, video overlay effect, Matrix rain effect, scale/rotate/flip, 3D animation, and various new features UNIQUE to this mode.
-This is also the way to run System Animator in Windows 8.
+System Animator can be run in HTA/XUL/Chromium mode as a standalone application, WITHOUT the obsolete sidebar/gadget platform on Windows Vista/7.
+Running System Animator in these modes has many advantages, such as major performance improvement, child animation support, wallpaper mask (sample download), advanced video usage ("SEQ Video" animation support), desktop clock, video overlay effect, Matrix rain effect, scale/rotate/flip, 3D animation, and various new features.

 To run System Animator in HTA mode, you need to have Internet Explorer 9 installed.

-To run System Animator in WebKit mode, you need to have node-webkit (v0.4.1) installed.
+To run System Animator in Chromium mode, you need to have Electron or NW.js installed.

-Check out the above YouTube video for info on how you can run System Animator in HTA/XUL/WebKit mode.
+Check out the above YouTube video for info on how you can run System Animator in HTA/XUL mode.

 Return to Anime Theme